Zyyz2/FL1TZ-CTF-Winter-2025/Forensics/The Disguised Artifact/Readme.md

 ```
 sudo mount -o loop FLAG.iso /mnt/iso
 ```
--On Windows, use a tool like PowerISO or WinCDEmu to mount the ISO file.
+- On Windows, use a tool like PowerISO or WinCDEmu to mount the ISO file.

 ### 5️⃣ Fixing the Corrupted Image
 - After mounting the ISO, you will find a PNG file inside.
 This PNG file is also corrupted.
 To fix it: